gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 world.
 This could be to another physical device like a screen or a printer, or to another program.

-The only abstract example is the web browser one.
+An abstract example is the web browser one.
 When a user types in a website address the web browser fist has to convert the website address to a number.
 To do this the web browser sends the website address to an DNS server.
 This is the output.
 The web browser outputs the website address